 While most industrial 3D printers have prices upwards of $20,000-100,000+ dollars, dental professionals are able to get professional desktop 3D printers for about $6,000 and under, without sacrificing printing speeds, or imaging accuracy.

-NBC offers equipment financing options for every business in any industry, and dental and medical practices are no different.
-In fact, the financing advisors at NBC offer services that are specialized for medical and dental practice use, with low rates and optimized term lengths offered exclusively for dentists and doctors.
+National offers equipment financing options for every business in any industry, and dental and medical practices are no different.
+In fact, the financing advisors at National offer services that are specialized for medical and dental practice use, with low rates and optimized term lengths offered exclusively for dentists and doctors.

 With equipment financing from National Business Capital, your practice can receive the funds it needs to acquire a dental 3D printer in as little as 24 hours, with minimized paperwork requirements, and underwriting perfectly tailored to the needs of your business.

-Contact NBC Today for Help Financing Your Dental 3D Printer
+Contact National Today for Help Financing Your Dental 3D Printer

-Call (877) 482-3008 to speak with one of our expert financing advisors, or fill out NBC’s 1-page, 1-minute application online to get approved for equipment financing in as little as 24 hours.
+Call (877) 482-3008 to speak with one of our expert financing advisors, or fill out National’s 1-minute application online to get approved for equipment financing in as little as 24 hours.